DiwakarKC/HDR/README.md

 OPTIMIZATION
 Since each frame is sequentially done.
 The time for completion for large video files is very long.To decrease the time taken, parallel processing is done.
 Instead of 1 frame , 3 frames are simultaneously processed to save time.
 For example,Before Optimization, it took 3 minutes to complete HDR conversion of a 30 sec video.
 After Optimization it took 1 minute to complete 30 sec.

+Sept 19th 2026
+Added the deploy.bat file that will create a bin folder and add all the dependencies on the bin folder that is required by image_processing.exe file
+Also added the launcher.cpp file that is created to add the bin folder on the environment varaible paths for the imageprocessing.exe file
+Run the Launcher.exe file to run the imageprocessing.exe file